my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

 2. Mind the unit.
 Many returns are denominated in percentage.
    1. Returns must have matched frequency.
 E.g., CAPM, monthly equity returns to monthly factors, annual to annual.
-   1. Remember to annualize the return if the data is monthly in order to get comparable return results.
+   1. Remember to annualize the return if the data is monthly/daily in order to get comparable return results.

 3. Missing values
    1. choose samples with a threshold length, such that individuals with too few observations are removed.